kwlzn/golinks/README.md

 - `POST /_api/links` - Create a new link
 - `GET /_api/links/{slug}` - Get a specific link
 - `DELETE /_api/links/{slug}` - Delete a link

-## Production Deployment

-For production deployment, consider:

-1. Setting up NGINX or Apache as a reverse proxy
-2. Using a more robust PostgreSQL setup
-3. Implementing proper authentication for managing links